 He presses the middle finger of his free hand on his ear and taps it experimentally.
 “Flash-bangs,” he says.

 She makes an “o” face and nods.
 His eyes drop, taking her in and the mild swell of her belly takes his breath away.
-When he glances up, she’s smiling, a little grimly, but still, she’s smiling, so he pretends he hasn’t had the shit kicked out of him and smiles back.
+When he glances up, she’s smiling, a little grimly, but still, she’s smiling, so he pretends the sight hasn’t had the shit kicked out of him and smiles back.

-Buffy points past him and he turns as she steps up next to him to watch the girls rout the Grachlers.
-He’s surprised to see more of the scaly demons have arrived since he got side-tracked with the one.
+Buffy points past him and he turns as she steps up next to him to watch the girls rout the remaining Grachlers.
+He’s surprised to see several more of the scaly demons have arrived since he got side-tracked with the one.
 Three of his crew are standing to one side now, watching as well.
 Munroe is sitting at their feet, holding his side together.
 His shirt is soaked dark with blood.

 Buffy shouts, “I’ll send someone over; I’ll see you after!”